 Example: anterior = front, talofibulare = between talus and fibula and ligament = band.

 Literally translated, anterior talofibular ligament is the front ligament located between the talus and the fibula.
 Easy as that!

 These ankle straps are originally quite sturdy but they do show some degree of stretching.
 When, for example, you stumble in a sport and the ankle falls inwards, these ligaments stretch.
 In the event of a serious sprain, these ligaments can be stretched or even torn.
 Within physiotherapy, we work with three gradations:

 - Grade 1 = slight strain, some tearing in certain fibres but this is minimal.
 This causes pain but usually no instability of the ankle.

 - Grade 2 = a tear of the ligament(s).
 It is possible that several ligaments on the outside of the ankle are affected.
 This causes pain, but also some form of instability (feeling of sinking through the ankle).
 This degree is by far the most common.

-- Grade 3 = severe stretching of the ankle ligament(s), possibly also a complete tear of the ankle ligament.
-This causes a lot of pain but also a lot of instability in the ankle.
+- Grade 3 = severe strain of the ankle ligament(s) possibly also a complete tear of the ankle ligament.
+This causes a lot of pain but also a lot of instability of the ankle.
 In this case, a fracture of the ankle must also be excluded.